Enigma A →

 - wanted item

-mainly used by the German Wehrmacht where the machine was known
+The Enigma H29 was used by the German Wehrmacht, where it was known

 The official model number of the Enigma H was H29 and the internal